sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

-The test above yields a relatively small p-value compared to a significance level of 0.05, indicating the null hypothesis of independence of the cell proportions is unlikely.
+The test above yields a relatively small p-value compared to a significance level of 0.05, indicating the null hypothesis of independence of the cell proportions are unlikely.
 In other words, the cell proportions differ significantly, the old method can be said to result in significantly higher perinatal deaths compared to the new method.